 Lazenby’s trousers were also much different from Connery’s.
 Gone were the traditional English forward-pleated trousers and replaced with a more fitted darted front style, and pleats would not return until Timothy Dalton would revert to Connery’s style of forward pleats.
 The trousers have the same “Daks tops” button-tab side adjusters that Connery’s trousers have.
 The side pockets are slanted.
 The legs are trim and straight from the knee-down, finishing the suit’s swinging ’60s silhouette.

 The waistcoat is made in the traditional style with four welt pockets and a full six-button front, though the bottom button is left open, of course.

 The shirt, made by Frank Foster of Pall Mall, is a basic white lightweight cotton, possibly a fine poplin or zephyr, with a point collar cut with a considerable amount of tie space.
 Lazenby goes simple with single-button rounded cuffs, a first for James Bond.
 To finish off the look with a traditional Bondian element, Lazenby wears a navy blue silk knitted silk tie, something carried over for a few Connery films and from Fleming’s Bond.
-The shoes are black calf two-eyelet, plain-toe derby shoes, a carry-over from what Connery wears in his first few Bond films, but Lazenby’s shoes have a lower vamp like what a slip-on shoe has.

 Overall, Lazenby’s style is quite a different look from what Connery had established, a bit more modern and rakish and undeniably British.